BasalGang/cogsci.dk/content/docs/reinforced-learning/online-courses.md

 Pavlovia (Psychopy In The Sky)

-COMPUTATIONAL NEUROSCIENCE & MACHINE LEARNING
+# <br> COMPUTATIONAL NEUROSCIENCE & MACHINE LEARNING
 Coursera on Computational Neuroscience

 ETH Computational Psychiatry Course - all video lectures and course materials!